East German poster C0209

 Mecklenburgisches Staatstheater Schwerin.

 Children's theater--Performances--Germany (East)--Posters.

 Performing arts posters.

-East German poster collection performing arts series, Collection #0209, Special Collections Research Center, George Mason University Libraries.
+East German poster collection performing arts series, C0209, Special Collections and Archives, George Mason University Libraries.

 Purchased from Thomas Hill in 2009.

 Processed by Lauren Schutt and Friedgard Cowan in 2010-2011.
 EAD markup completed by Jordan Patty in 2011.

 Processing supported by a grant from the Council on Library and Information Resources.